Synergistic Scheduling of Learning and Allocation of Tasks in Human-Robot Teams: Acknowledgement

 \section{Acknowledgement}

-The authors thank Kevin Zhang for help with robot experiments.
+The authors thank Kevin Zhang for help with robot experiments and Jayanth Krishna Mogali for discussions.
 This work is supported by ONR Grant No. N00014-18-1-2775 and ARL grant W911NF-18-2-0218 as part of the A2I2 program.